 The Glider has pretty similar enrichments to the other choices on this page.
 It’s got speakers (with lots of songs and soundscapes) and a top bar with some hanging pluses.
 There’s nothing unusual here – you’ll find these features on almost every top baby glider around.

-The Pros and cons of Graco Glider LX Gliding Swing
+The Pros and cons of Graco Duet Glide Gliding Swing with Portable Rocker

-Overall, the Graco Glider LX baby swing is a top choice for people who prefer a rocking motion or a higher height for their baby.
+Overall, the Graco Duet Glide Gliding Swing with Portable Rocker baby swing is a top choice for people who prefer a rocking motion or a higher height for their baby.
 If your baby sleeps in a tall crib and enjoys the feeling of your nursery slider, this swing will help replicate those feelings while your baby takes daytime naps.
-The sturdy construction, high weight limit, and ability to use wall power help round this out as a top pick.

 The Ingenuity ConvertMe Ridgedale Swing-2-Seat is an innovative take on the classic baby swing.
 Rather than use a noisy electric motor to put your child’s chair in motion, the Swing-2-Seat uses magnets to keep a gentle swing going indefinitely.
 This has the brilliant upside of making this one of the quietest swings on the market.
 It’s also incredibly compact and comes with plenty of stimulating features to keep your baby busy and happy.